ahamlinman/slackbridge/README.md

 ## Status and Stability

-As of October 2017, command slackbridge and package slackio are in active development.
-APIs are not guaranteed to be stable.
+As of November 2017, the key desired functionalities of command slackbridge and package slackio have been implemented.
+Feature development is on an indefinite hiatus, but maintenance updates (e.g. dependency upgrades) may be made from time to time.

+Although significant API and/or CLI changes are unlikely, a stable version has not been declared and long-term backwards compatibility is not guaranteed.

 ## License